seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_html.md

 - taking contacts to create a course on "creating connected objects, for beginners".
 Will be filmed, for emlyon students and as a MOOC on Coursera (hopefully).
 Students will learn how to create an object, for real.
 Get in touch if you are interested.
 - preparing for the launch of the TDO (Transformation Digitale des Organisations) certificate by EMLYON, taking place in March 2017 on our new Paris campus.
 I teach the first module on "data and tech for business", 16-18 March, on our Paris campus
-- reworking my http://seinecle.github.io/gephi-tutorials[Gephi tutiorals] to make them open and easy to publish in a variety of formats, with http://asciidoctor.org/docs/what-is-asciidoc/[asciiidoc].
+- reworking my http://seinecle.github.io/gephi-tutorials[Gephi tutorials] to make them open and easy to publish in a variety of formats, with http://asciidoctor.org/docs/what-is-asciidoc/[asciiidoc].
 - supervising centrale lyon and emlyon students on a Twitter mapping project
 - organizing the "Digital Night", a career event on March 16 at Ecully, for our digitally / data inclined students and companies who'd like to hire them.
 - resubmitting my paper on the history of neuromarketing, co-written with Ale Smidts and Paul Wouters.
 Fingers crossed.